Simple, Homemade THC & CBD Bath Bombs: Marijuana Recipes

 With the current times being as stressful as they are, everyone is out there looking for a reprieve from reality.
 A warm bath is just what the doctor ordered.
 Bath bombs have only exploded in popularity over the years, and the cannabis industry getting in on the fun, too.
 CBD oil bath bombs are just another one of the countless CBD and THC products that are hitting the market by storm.

 Cannabis is everywhere, especially cannabis topicals.
 Topicals are a weed-infused lotion, balm, oil or salve that is absorbed through the skin for relief, pain, inflammation and soreness.
 Along with either CBD or THC or sometimes both cannabinoids, they typically contain other ingredients such as essential oils for relief like lavender, clove and cayenne.
-Topicals are currently one of the newest ways to consume, which is especially beneficial for those who can’t smoke.
+Topicals are currently one of the newest ways to consume and especially beneficial for those who can't smoke.
 These are popular within the medicinal, elderly and athletic communities.
 In 2019, data from BDS Analytics found that topicals account for 24% of purchases at dispensaries, showing that this is a powerful new space within the cannabis market that people are interested in.

 Cannabis works within the human body through a system called the Endocannabinoid System.
 The ECS has receptors that bind to specific cannabinoids, such as THC and CBD.
 THC specifically binds with the CB1 receptor, which then, in turn, provides the psychoactive effects that cannabis is known for, such as euphoric feelings.
 CBD has an affinity for the CB2 receptor but often doesn't bind directly with that receptor.
 In fact, it works indirectly and can even help other cannabinoids.
 This just shows that CBD is known for the therapeutic effects, rather than the psychoactive ones.